Advanced Bible Quiz about Bible Characters.

 -

-Which two midwives did the Egyptian king assign to care for Israelite women during childbirth?
+Which two midwives did the Egyptian king assign to care for the Israelite women during childbirth, with instructions to kill all males that were born?

 a.
 Gomer and Hagar.